Teresa Chikaba

-Teresa Chikaba (Ewe: Chicaba or Chicava; c.
-1676 – 6 December 1748) was a Ghanaian princess, enslaved and later trafficked by a Spanish marchioness, declared venerable by the Catholic Church.
+Teresa Chikaba, OP (Ewe: Chicaba or Chicava; c.
+1676 – 6 December 1748) was an African princess captured by Spanish traders and brought to Spain, where she was enslaved.
+She later gained freedom and became a Dominican nun.
+She is an official candidate for sainthood in the Catholic Church, currently being titled "Servant of God".

 Biography

 An account written by a priest in 1752, shortly after her death, is the primary source for her biography, based on his interviews with her and on her writings (no longer extant).
 Kidnapped at the age of nine, Teresa de Santo Domingo could recall only a few details of her life prior to enslavement.